philipwalton/blog/_drafts/decoupling-html-css-and-javascript.markdown

 ## Classes Are Your Contract

-Almost every coupling problem in HTML, CSS, and JavaScript can be mitigated with an appropriate use of classes and a predictable class naming convention.
+Almost every type of coupling between HTML, CSS, and JavaScript can be lessened with an appropriate use of classes and a predictable class naming convention.

 Many other languages use events to decouple code.
 For example, instead of object A calling a method on object B, it simply emits a particular event in a given circumstance, and object B can subscribe to that event.
 This way, object B doesn't need to know anything about object A's interface, it simply needs to know what event to listen for.